Did you see Truist Bank’s logo reveal?

 Messing with a stadium name always is dicey and predictably some fans were scathing. “‘Truist Park’ sounds like a nudist resort,” said one wag.
 But another took a more positive view: Truist’s purple logo color means the SunTrust blue and orange colors — the colors of the hated New York Mets — will be gone from the stadium.

-Professional marketers have a mixed view of the Truist brand reveal.
+Professional marketers have a mixed view of the Truist logo and brand reveal.
 In a note on his popular branding blog, Armin Vit, the well-known corporate design critic, wrote that while the Truist name “tries a little too hard to sound like something that’s meaningful … as a protectable brand name that ties to the previous names, it’s a pretty commendable achievement.”
 Vit liked the choice of purple and found the “wordmark is really nice and that detail on the ‘R’ is perfect.”
 That said, Vit wasn’t buying the bank’s rationalization of the “R” detailing as representing “momentum towards the future.”

 “Overall the logo is iconic and modern…but lacking a little bit of soul and personality.”